 Ramadan is a month of spirituality and purification during which participants abstain from eating, drinking, and smoking.
 Ramadan is typically celebrated in late winter or early spring.
 Please verify dates before booking travel because food and entertainment services in hotels and other public places may be affected.

 Istanbul is one of the truly great romantic cities.
-Istanbul is home to a layering of civilization on civilization, of empire built on empire.
-A stroll through this historic city will reveal ancient Roman hippodromes, peristyles, and aqueducts, the greatest excesses of the Byzantine Empire and the mystique and power of the Ottoman Empire.
-In this sprawling, continent-spanning city you can tramp the streets where crusaders and janissaries once marched; admire mosques that are the most sublime architectural expressions of Islamic piety; peer into the sultan's harem; and hunt for bargains in the Kapali Carsi.
+It's home to a layering of civilization upon civilization, of empire built upon empire.
+A stroll through this historic city will reveal ancient Roman hippodromes, peristyles, and aqueducts, the greatest excesses of the Byzantine Empire, and the mystique and power of the Ottoman Empire.
+In this sprawling, continent-spanning city you can walk the streets where crusaders and janissaries once marched; admire mosques that are the most sublime architectural expressions of Islamic piety; peer into the sultan's harem; and hunt for bargains in the Kapali Carsi.

 2 nights in Canakkale

-The small port of Canakkale at its narrowest point, it guards the entire straits of the Dardanelles and therefore it has a major strategic importance.
+The small port of Canakkale guards the entire straits of the Dardanelles, and therefore has a major strategic importance.
 The Dardanelle straight is the stretch of water that separates Europe from Asia and links the Aegean Sea to the south with the Sea of Marmara to the north.
-Nowadays, many tourists come to Canakkale to visit the World War-I Gallipoli Battlefields but also the site of ancient Troy located nearby.
-The "wooden horse" from the 2004 movie Troy is exhibited on the seafront.
-Also the ancient city of Assos - discovered in 1879 is located on the hill, 235 m above the sea level and only 15 km away from Lesbos (Mytilene), Greek, Island.
-Aristotle lived and taught in the city for 3 years.
+Nowadays, many tourists come to Canakkale to visit the World War-I Gallipoli Battlefields, but also the site of ancient Troy located nearby.
+The 'wooden horse' from the 2004 movie Troy is exhibited on the seafront.

 Visit and explore the Military Marine Museum, the great Cimenlik Castle, the Trojan Horse Statue, Museum of Troy, Kilitbahir Castle, Yeni Kordon Beach and so much more.